-Green electricity is now a popular choice with more than half of UK electricity tariffs claiming to provide renewable power.
+The British public is onboard to reducing our country's carbon emissions to zero by 2050.
+Many of us now choosing green energy, with more than half of UK electricity tariffs claiming to provide renewable power.

-It’s easy to assume that you're using 100% renewable electricity 100% of the time when you sign up to a renewable electricity tariff.
+It’s easy to assume that you're using 100% renewable electricity 100% of the time when you sign up to a green electricity tariff.
 But in practice, it’s a bit more complicated than that.

 Even when your tariff promises 100% renewable energy, there are times that gas and coal power are keeping the lights on.
 But why?